martbhell/martbhell.github.io/README.md

 ----

    - content/
-     - symlinks to posts in posts/
+     - symlinks to posts and images in posts/ # populated by `MAKESYMLINKS.py`
      - cd content; python MAKESYMLINKS.py # done by `build.sh`
    - Makefile
    - output/